Bud rot on marijuana plants: Causes & how to deal with it

 Outdoor grows

 Because of the unique challenges of growing outdoors, outdoor cannabis plants can be saturated by rain or dew.
 Therefore, controlling humidity outside can be a real issue.
-Because of the lack of humidity control around their cannabis plants, outdoor growers can be plagued by bud rot.
+Because of the lack of humidity control around their marijuana plants, outdoor growers can be plagued by bud rot.
 Using an air blower of some sort can help to dry out your plants and introduce air circulation.

 Prevention of bud rot